Stochastic perturbations in open chaotic systems: random versus noisy maps: Introduction

 \section{Introduction}

-External perturbations affect almost any observation to be made and are usually modeled through simple stochastic processes \cite{Kapitaniak:1990}.
-In this paper we are interested in stochastic perturbations in open chaotic maps, i.e., discrete-time systems which exhibit a transiently chaotic dynamics.
-Such systems appear in a variety of physical situations (scattering, planetary astronomy, chemical reactions, fluid dynamics, {environmental sciences}, etc.).
+External perturbations affect almost any observation to be made and are usually modeled by simple stochastic processes~\cite{Kapitaniak:1990}.
+In this paper we are interested in stochastic perturbations in open chaotic maps, i.e., discrete-time systems, which exhibit a transiently chaotic dynamics.
+Such systems appear in a variety of physical situations (scattering, planetary astronomy, chemical reactions, fluid dynamics, {environmental sciences}, etc.){~\cite{LT:2011}.}

 In an {\em ensemble}-based framework, there are two different ways of introducing perturbations, for which the following common terminology applies~\cite{RGO:1990}: \begin{itemize}

 \item[] {\bf Noisy map:} perturbations are applied {\em independently} to each trajectory.

 \item[] {\bf Random map:} the {\em same} perturbation is applied to all trajectories simultaneously.